-- A. LEAs are required to provide remediation courses to secondary students who do not meet competency levels in English, Mathematics, Science, or Social Studies. - LEAs are also permitted to charge a fee for participation in these courses as provided in 53G-9-803. - C. LEAs may also make credit recovery courses available to secondary students who need to repeat or retake a course in order to graduate.
-As participation in these classes increases a student's competency levels and helps them to meet graduation requirements, any charge associated with these courses is consider a fee. - D. These fees shall be listed on the LEAs fee schedule and are subject to fee waivers. - E. Beginning with the 2022-23 school year, any instructional material provided for a student to complete a remediation or credit recovery course, is considered a textbook and shall be provided free of charge.
+- A. LEAs are required to provide remediation courses to secondary students who do not meet competency levels in English, Mathematics, Science, or Social Studies. - B. LEAs are also permitted to charge a fee for participation in these courses as provided in 53G-9-803. - C. LEAs may also make credit recovery courses available to secondary students who need to repeat or retake a course in order to graduate.
+As participation in these classes increases a student's competency levels and helps them to meet graduation requirements, any charge associated with these courses is consider a fee. - D. These fees shall be listed on the LEAs fee schedule and are subject to fee waivers.